 As you’ve probably heard before, many of the old-school Respiratory Therapists are, for lack of better terms, stuck in their old ways.
 Whether it’s good or bad, they do things how they learned over the years and are unwilling to change.

 You’re probably thinking, “So what, how does this help me?”

 This helps you because you can position yourself as a ball of clay — ready to molded into the Respiratory Therapist for the world we live in today.
 No more old-school bad habits.

 You must explain this to whoever is giving you the interview.
 You are like a blank canvas.
 They have the opportunity to mold and teach you exactly how they want you to do things.
 Sell yourself.

 7. Follow up After Your Interview

 You’ve finished your job interview.
 You blew them away and knocked it out of the park.
 Now’s not the time to just sit and wait.
 It’s your responsibility to follow up with your interviewees.

-Send them a thank you note or email expressing your gratitude for the time to interview you.
+Be sure to send them a thank you note or email expressing your gratitude for the time it took to interview you.
 Get in touch with your contact about the progress of the position you are seeking.
 Don’t be annoying and call them every day.
-But it is important to follow up after your interview.
+But it is important to follow up after the interview.
 This shows that you are serious about the position.

 So there you have it!
 Now you know exactly what it takes to land your first Respiratory Therapist job.
 You’ve worked so hard to get to where you are on your journey and you’re almost to the finish line.